rtcharity/resources.eahub.org/content/learn/connect.md

 The <a target="_blank" href="https://80000hours.org/newsletter/">80,000 Hours Newsletter</a> provides updates on the latest high-impact roles that 80,000 Hours has identified in the EA community and adjacent fields and highlights their <a target="_blank" href="https://80000hours.org/job-board/">job board</a>.

+The <a target="_blank" href="https://rohinshah.com/alignment-newsletter/">AI alignment newsletter</a> is a weekly publication with content relevant to AI aslighment.

+<a target="_blank" href="https://us14.campaign-archive.com/home/?u=66df320da8400b581cbc1b539&id=de632a3c62">Farmed Animal
+Welfare newsletter</a> from Open Philanthropy.

+<a target="_blank" href="https://wordpress.us18.list-manage.com/subscribe?u=6e4a3c238c0cbe9c754c8b554&id=9abab652ea">But Can They Suffer newsletter</a> summarises news, research, discussion, job opportunities, and events related to effective animal advocacy.

+<a target="_blank" href="https://www.openphilanthropy.org/criminal-justice-reform-newsletter-archive">Criminal Justice Reform newsletter</a> from Open Philanthropy is a monthly update highlighting the work and achievements of criminal justice reform grantees.

+<a target="_blank" href="http://eepurl.com/g9mEtn">Effective Environmentalism newsletter</a> is a monthly update on the newest research on effective ways to protect our environment and combat climate change.

 The <a target="_blank" href="https://www.vox.com/future-perfect">Future Perfect</a> project on Vox takes an EA perspective on a large range of issues, including, but not limited to, main EA causes.
 You can sign up for their newsletter <a target="_blank" href="https://confirmsubscription.com/h/d/A2BA26698741513A">here</a>.

 You can also sign up for the newsletters of the different <a target="_blank" href="/learn/orgs/">EA organisations</a> to stay up to date with their progress.